jldbc/pybaseball/README.md

 ## Batting Stats: hitting stats for players within seasons or during a specified time period

 Batting stats are obtained similar to pitching stats.
-The function call for getting an entire season worth of stats is 'batting_stats(season)', and for a particular time range it is 'batting_stats_range(start_dt, end_dt)'.
+The function call for getting an entire season worth of stats is `batting_stats(season)`, and for a particular time range it is `batting_stats_range(start_dt, end_dt)`.

 ~~~~
 >>> pybaseball.batting_stats_range('2017-05-01', '2017-05-08').head(2)